-The 2023 Recommended Budget was developed to ensure that the compensation adjustments could be implemented as well as adding resources for increases in the cost of doing business, as well as limited funding for strategic additions to departmental budgets.
-The table below provides a breakdown of the 2023 Recommended Budget by function and fund type.
+The 2023 budget was developed to ensure that the compensation adjustments could be implemented as well as adding resources for increases in the cost of doing business, as well as limited funding for strategic additions to departmental budgets.
+The table below provides a breakdown of the 2023 budget by function and fund type.

-The actions included in the 2023 Recommended Budget result in a projected operating deficit of \$2.0 million in the County's property-tax-supported
+The actions included in the 2023 budget result in a projected operating deficit of \$4.5 million in the County's property-tax-supported funds, which is the result of surpluses in some funds and intentional and